 So how do you balance taking a break with meeting the consistent demands of your customers?

 Think outside the box.
-There is a sweet spot that lies in your company that fulfills your business goals whilst also keeping your employees relaxed.
+There is a sweet spot that lies in your workday that fulfills your goals whilst also keeping yourself relaxed.

 For example, Intel has adopted a thinking time strategy where each employee clears their schedules for 2 hours every Tuesday morning to just sit and come up with ideas.
 Other companies give a clarity break within the workday where employees walk around with nothing but a notepad, pen, and paper for 15-30 minutes (without phones).